sts10/sts10.github.io/_posts/2019-04-08-terminal-redox-alacritty.markdown

 ## Command Line Tools Written in Rust

-There are a number of command line tools written in Rust (here's one [casual list from a Fediverse user](https://mastodon.social/@wezm/101824862524557850)).
+For a number of reasons that I'm not quite smart enough to outline here, Rust seems pretty well suited for building command line tools.
+There are many I don't mention in this post!
+In fact there's [a Rust working group just for CLIs](https://github.com/rust-lang-nursery/cli-wg) (they're [on Twitter](https://twitter.com/CliRust) and [Mastodon](https://fosstodon.org/@clirust)).
+Separately, here's a [casual list of tools from a Mastodon user](https://mastodon.social/@wezm/101824862524557850)).

 Below I outline a few that I actually use.

 ### exa: "A modern version of ls"